Web Directions Conffab

 Here's a few more tips what we recommend to give yourself the best chance of getting a place at our conferences.

-You'll find a form for proposing for our 2024 conferences below.
+You'll find a form for proposing for our 2025 conferences below.
 You propose, we'll work out where the best fit is.
+Feel free to submit multiple proposals as well!

 We provide travel and accomodation for speakers at our in-person conferences, plus speaker dinners, receptions and an all round great experience for speakers.